ba-st/Mole/docs/Mole.md

 Graphs
 ======
-Mole provides a model for graphs, both directed and undirected.
+Mole provides a model for graphs, both directed and undirected, labeled and unlabeled.
 Graphs in Mole are immutable.
 A graph consists on a set of vertices and edges connecting them.
 Any object can be used as a vertex.

 Each graph can understand the following messages: